-The Boulding family, from the 14th Century onwards, are regularly found at the Manor Court for the "Assize of Ale".
+The Boulding family, from the very start of the 14th Century onwards, are regularly found at the Manor Court for the "Assize of Ale".
 The Assize of Ale was normally a fine levied for selling short measure or, indeed, bad beer or bread.
 However, a suggestion has been made that, rather than it being a fine per se, it was an early method of licensing brewing not dissimilar to that which we have today where the sale of alcohol is licensed.

-The Boulding link with brewing was maintained until the late 18th Century when the family members were generally noted as maltsters and owned the Red Lion pub in Wye (c1600-1750), a small market town next to Crundale, The Swan in Lynsted (1772-1775) and The Three Crowns (1759-1791+) in Sittingbourne.
+The Boulding link with brewing was maintained until the late 18th Century when the family members were generally noted as maltsters and owned the Red Lion pub (c1600-1750) in Wye, a small market town next to Crundale, The Swan in Lynsted (1772-1775) and later The Three Crowns (1759-1791+) in Sittingbourne.